 Puglia Road Trip: One Week In Puglia Itinerary

-Puglia offers a perfect blend of history, natural beauty, and authentic Italian experiences.
+Puglia offers the perfect blend of history, natural beauty, and authentic Italian experiences.
 It’s a land of whitewashed towns, breathtaking coastlines, and delectable cuisine.

 The countryside is filled with stone walls, wildflowers, and twisted olive trees.
 You can enjoy the charming trulli houses of Alberobello, the sun-kissed beaches of Monopoli, and the Baroque charms of Lecce.